My regional manager had a decision he couldn't make.

 It's a reason to stay alert after you've decided — to monitor, adapt, and adjust as reality unfolds rather than assuming the verdict alone was enough.

 A good judge doesn't just hand down a ruling and walk away.
+They understand that justice depends on what happens next.

-Why the Interaction Is What Matters
+Why the Interaction Matters

 Here's what most decision-making advice misses.